 Amy Sherman-Palladino and Daniel Palladino say they’re open to do more ‘Gilmore Girls’

-Now, it’s 2019 and the discussion in regards to another Gilmore Girls revival continues on.
-Following the third season premiere of Marvelous Mrs. Maisel, The Hollywood Reporter’s TV’s Top 5 podcast asked the Palladinos if they are interested in revisiting Gilmore Girls or if the chapter is officially closed.
+In 2019, the discussion in regards to another Gilmore Girls revival continues on.
+Following the third season premiere of Marvelous Mrs. Maisel, The Hollywood Reporter‘s TV’s Top 5 Podcast asked the Palladinos if they are interested in revisiting Gilmore Girls or if the chapter is officially closed.

 “Look, the first Gilmore Girls movies were not planned.
 They literally were not planned,” Sherman-Palladino said.

-The showrunner then — once again — explained the “strange” — and booze-filled — circumstances at ATX that eventually led the Gilmore family to the Netflix revival.
-And while nothing is set in motion yet, it seems both Sherman-Palladino and Palladino are willing to return to Stars Hallow — if given the right circumstances.
+The showrunner then once again explained the “strange” — and booze-filled — circumstances at ATX that eventually led the Gilmore family to the Netflix revival.
+And while nothing is set in motion yet, it seems both Sherman-Palladino and Palladino are willing to return to Stars Hollow — if given the right circumstances.

 “We are absolutely open to do more,” Sherman-Palladino said.
 “You know, I talk to Lauren constantly.
 And we’re very tight with Milo [Ventimiglia], Kelly [Bishop], and Alexis.
 We’re tight with the Gilmore family.”

-She continued: “It’s not anything other than we need the right story, the right format, and the right timing.
-It’s nothing more than that, it’s not that we have it in our deal and Amazon will let us go do it.
-So it’s not about anything other than it was sort of kismet the first time.
+She continued: “It’s not anything other than we need the right story, the right format, and the right timing … So it’s not about anything other than it was sort of kismet the first time.
 And I feel like it needs to be kismet if we do it again.”